-Although with a range of designer ballpoint pens in the pen shop we also have a choice of beautiful British made pens both fountain and rollerballs both posted and non-posted.
+Although with a range of designer ballpoint pens in the shop we also have a choice of beautiful British made pens both fountain and rollerballs both posted and non-posted.
 These British fountain pens handcrafted in our UK workshops using traditional tools, techniques.
 Without the use of computers or CNC, everything by hand and eye.

 Spalted woods most distinctive on beech with its wide range of colours and black lines.
-Other woods show the spalting but non-standout such as this.
+Other’s show the spalting but non-standout such as this.
 The spalting caused by fungi attacking the timber.
 A fine line between being usable and disintegrating to dust.
 The longer the timber left the better the spalting gets, also softer and more unusable.
 In the picture below a block of spalted beech and one of our own British made ballpoint pens handcrafted from the same block.

 Reaction wood comes from the crotch of the tree and underneath branches.
 Where the tree grows, and the weather also has an effect.
-The grain can have different colours and figure to the rest of the timber of the tree.
+The grain can have different colours and figure to the rest of the tree.
 This can make it difficult to use for other wooden crafts as the wood may want to cup and warp.
 Interlocking grain that will cause tear out so often discarded for mass production.

 Burrs, Burr Burl

 Burr woods no matter how you pronounce it, a growth on the tree caused by either insect attack or disease.
 Expensive and often seen on high-quality furniture and in luxury cars as the veneer on dashboards and accent trim.
 Burl makes the best English pens with its beautiful figure and the wood of choice.